aikea/aikea.github.io/content/watchlog.md

 A tale of unbridled passion on the part of an ultra-rich minister coerces him to lose everything he had.
 Frankly, the plot was too single dimensional and lacking dynamics.
 Watched it only for Jeremy Irons and Juliette Binoche :heart:.
 (first watch: Feb 10, 2022)

+15. > **Sex Education | Season 03 | 2021**
+Highly entertaining and thoughtful.
+Felt like a drag at places.
+But it ended on another cliffhanger :/

 <hr />